 Small House Big Door is an ultra-minimalist design hotel right on the edge of Myeongdong, Seoul’s premier shopping district.
 The stripped-back interiors and monastic sense of calm are the perfect counterpart to a day spent trawling the markets, Korean cosmetic shops and street-food stalls in this neon-washed hive of commerce.

-Hamish Roy contributed additional reporting to this article.
+Hamish Roy and Jo Fernandez contributed additional reporting to this article.

 Fancy discovering even more stunning hotels in Seoul?
 Check out our guide to the best boutique hotels in Seoul.
 For more plush hotels, check out the best hotels in Myeongdongsome, or for budget-friendly options, discover the best hostels in Seoul and book now on Culture Trip.